makaroni4/makaroni4.com/_posts/2017-03-05-how-tos-survival.markdown

 <img src="/images/posts/youtube_survival/survival_curves.png" alt="Youtube Pageviews Survival Curves">

-As you can see it's really hard to survive singing and drawing classes online :smile: On top, we have chess and React JS – both are easy but bring you a lot of fun :beers:
+As you can see it's really hard to survive singing and drawing classes online 😃 On top, we have chess and React JS – both are easy but bring you a lot of fun! 🍻

 P.S.
 All code for this post is [available on Github](https://github.com/makaroni4/youtube_survival).